TAMustafa/ai_portfolio/README.md

 ## Notes

-- The backend must not be hosted on S3 (S3 is static-only).
-Use Lambda, ECS/Fargate, or EC2.
+- The backend must run on a compute platform (not static storage).
+For Google Cloud, use Cloud Run (container) for the API and Cloud Storage + Cloud CDN or Firebase Hosting for the frontend.
 - Keep `OPENAI_API_KEY` server-side only.
 Do not embed it in frontend code.
 - For better performance, you can cache the MDX index at cold start and provide a `/reindex` endpoint for manual refresh.